 A coach doesn’t provide you with the answers to your problems, rather he guides you to your own solutions.
 In order to do that, there are many powerful coaching questions they must ask.

-Sometimes it is important to give someone a different perspective thereby encouraging the breakthrough that is much needed to succeed.
+Sometimes it is important to give someone a different perspective thereby encouraging the breakthrough that is much needed to success.
 That’s where the art of coaching holds significant importance.

 If the right set of coaching questions are asked at the right time and in the right way, then it may lead to some impactful realizations.
-The client may discover some facts about himself and his situation which earlier seemed hidden to him.
+Drawing from my experience, the client may discover some facts about himself and his situation which earlier seemed hidden to him.

 1. What do you aspire to achieve by the end of this session?